-Kenya is a top wildlife destination, recommended especially for those booking a first-time safari.
-The Masai Mara offers excellent big cat encounters and is the setting for the yearly wildebeest migration.
-Palm-lined beaches offer a perfect place to relax after an action packed safari.
+The birthplace of the safari, Kenya is a world-class wildlife destination, recommended both for experienced safari-goers and for those booking a first-time safari.
+The peerless Masai Mara National Reserve offers excellent big cat encounters and is the setting for the yearly wildebeest and zebra migration.
+Palm-lined beaches offer a perfect place to relax after a thrilling safari.

 Pros & Cons

-Kenya is one of the most productive safari destinations in Africa.
-Herbivores, such as elephant, buffalo and giraffe are common throughout and big rivers are usually inhabited by hippos and crocodiles.
+Kenya is one of Africa’s most rewarding safari destinations.
+Elephant, buffalo and giraffe are common throughout, and hippos and crocodiles frequent the big rivers.
 Big cats are plentiful as well.
-Rhino, although scarce in the Masai Mara, is common on Laikipia plateau and Amboseli NP.
+Rhino, although scarce in the Masai Mara, is common on Laikipia Plateau, and in Lake Nakuru and Nairobi National Parks.
 Of course, it’s the wildebeest and zebra who really put on a show here, with the incredible annual migration.

 Weather & Climate

-Kenya’s equatorial location rules out a distinctive summer and winter, but it does have clear-cut Wet and Dry seasons.
-The wetter months (November to May) are characterized by very warm temperatures of around 30°C/86°F, with the addition of sticky humidity down along the coast.
+Because of its equatorial location, Kenya has Wet and Dry seasons, rather than summer and winter.
+The wetter months (November to May) are characterized by very warm temperatures of around 30°C/86°F, with sticky humid conditions down along the coast.
 The drier months (June to October) have cold nights and mornings, and fairly pleasant afternoons.
-The other big climatic influence is altitude, with temperatures dropping about 6°C/3.5°F for every 1,000m/1,000ft the higher you go.
+Altitude is also important: temperatures drop about 6°C/3.5°F for every 1,000m/1,000ft the higher you go.

-The Dry season (June to October) is your best bet for wildlife watching.
+The Dry season (June to October) is best for wildlife viewing.
 This is when the bush thins out, making animals more visible as they head for the nearest waterhole.
-This is also when the wildebeest and zebra pass through.
-The Wet season (November to May) has its attractions as well.
-These include fantastically green scenery, lots of newborn animals, and cheaper low-season rates.
+This is also when the wildebeest and zebra pass through (between July or August and October).
+The Wet season (November to May) has incredible birding as migratory species arrive, fantastically green scenery, lots of newborn animals and cheaper low-season rates.

 Premier Parks & Reserves